rob-myers/rob-myers.github.io/docs/plan.md

 - `Terminal` can run background processes
   - can read from stage key events
-  - can 'pause' by suppressing such events for particular 'process'
+  - can 'pause' by suppressing external events for particular 'process'
   - can 'kill' by unsubscribing
+  - can see processes via `ps`

 - Can create ui plugin using shell, changing `SelectRect` on key events.